realmajortom/astrostore/README.md

 I designed the app so I could access my bookmarks from any browser at any time, without depending one browser's proprietary sync tools.
 The app doesn't require any information from users besides a unique username and password--which is encrypted and securely stored in a Mongo NoSQL database.

 ## Upcoming Features & Fixes
-- Optimize css for mobile use.
-Navbar and collection gallery should just need a couple small adjustments to their flexbox configurations.
-- Center heart buttons in non-chromium browsers
-- Rearrangement of collections and bookmarks.
+- Allow rearrangement of collections and bookmarks.
 - Allow users to delete their accounts and data.
 - Night mode